Jüri Vlassov

-Jüri Vlassov (April 23, 1948) is an Estonian actor and singer.
+Jüri Vlassov (born 23 April 1948) is an Estonian actor and singer.

 From 1969 to 1973 he worked at the Endla Theatre, Pärnu.
 In 1974 he had become an actor and also created music for theatre productions.
 He also performed in TV fills and series.
 Vlassov didn't have any professional theatric education.
 In 2014 his employment contract with Endla ended over 45 years.
 He was offered half-time job, to which he disagreed.